bonkmaykrQ/firestar/README.md

 ![](https://files.worlio.com/users/bonkmaykr/http/git/embed/firestar.png)

-# about 60% complete (config I/O in progress, basic systems functional)

 Firestar is a mod manager for WipEout 2048 which automatically handles sorting mods by priority and repacking game assets based on selected add-on packs.
 It runs on a desktop/laptop computer and aims to allow easy installation of mods for users who have only a surface level understanding of hacking the PSVita.

+# about 75% complete (config I/O in progress, basic systems functional)
+**What works:**
+- Repacking mods
+- Cross-platform support

+**What doesn't work yet:**
+- config loading
+- managing mods within the program
+- misc. tools (pack creator, soundtrack mod generator...)

 ![](https://files.worlio.com/users/bonkmaykr/http/git/embed/firestar_window.png)

 # System Requirements